Introduction

 AI receptionists have evolved beyond robotic voices to natural-sounding assistants that can handle 60-80% of small business calls.
 For home services contractors missing 60-80% of calls (industry average), even a budget AI receptionist delivers 50X+ ROI by capturing leads you're currently losing to competitors.

-The best choice depends on your call volume, budget, and whether you need human backup.
+The best choice depends on your call volume, budget, and call complexity.
 But for most small businesses getting 30+ calls/month, the investment pays for itself with just one captured job.